 Racing game series Forza Motorsport has notoriously long load times.
 3 pushes this to its extreme level with load times of up to 5 minutes for long tracks.
 Forza 4 is a bit more optimized and cuts down on the load times, which were promptly re-introduced in Forza Horizon - the game loads the entire map (surprisingly quickly) but everything else has a loading screen.
 Want to go paint that new Javelin?
 LOADING SCREEN!
 Now tune it?
 Leave the tune shop, drive for five seconds to the garage, annnnnd LOADING SCREEN!

 Adding insult to injury on this front is that the game's environments don't even look at good as their Forza counterparts - which is completely inexcusable since the promotional material that allegedly showed actual gameplay looked better.
-Considering it took 6 years to develop this, one can hope this isn't indicative of the load times for Duke Nukem Forever...
+Considering it took 6 years to develop this, it may have been a harbinger of the load times for Duke Nukem Forever (see corresponding entry)...

 Re-Volt is a good game, but the load times are annoying.
 Even 12 years after its release, the game still needs 15 seconds to start a race.
 This wouldn't be so bad... except, if you restart the race, you have to wait another 15 seconds.
 Apparently, the game has to load the track and the car models all over again for some inexplicable reason.
 To make things worse, loading the fancy main menu takes over 15 seconds of its own.